MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 Optionally, from the **Flows** tab:

-1. Tap the flow you want to share.
+1. Tap the flow in which you are interested.

      ![view button users](./media/share-buttons/share-button-flows-flows-tab.png)